-Working Groups are typically created with a charter that describes the specific problem or deliverables (a guideline, standards specification, etc.) it has been formed to address.
+Working Groups are typically created with a charter that describes the specific problem or deliverables (a guideline, a standards specification, etc.) it has been formed to address.
+These charters and other details about the required work are often, but not always, developed with input from initial Birds of a Feather sessions.
 WG charters state the scope of work for group, and lay out goals and milestones that show how this work will be completed.

 If you are interested in contributing to a particular Working Group, the information about participating in the IETF may be helpful.